-17. Section 8293 of the Government Code provides that the Commission shall study, in addition to those topics which it recommends and which are approved by the Legislature, any topics which the Legislature by concurrent resolution refers to it for study.
+^{17.} Section 8293 of the Government Code provides that the Commission shall study, in addition to those topics which it recommends and which are approved by the Legislature, any topics which the Legislature by concurrent resolution refers to it for study.

-18. Gov't Code §§ 8280-8298 (statute governing California Law Revision Commission).
+^{18.} Gov't Code §§ 8280-8298 (statute governing California Law Revision Commission).

-19. The Legislative Counsel, an ex officio member of the Law Revision Commission, serves as a Commissioner of the Commission on Uniform State Laws.
+^{19.} The Legislative Counsel, an ex officio member of the Law Revision Commission, serves as a Commissioner of the Commission on Uniform State Laws.
 See Gov't Code § 8261.
 The Commission's Executive Secretary serves as an Associate Member of the National Conference of Commissioners on Uniform State Laws.

-20. See Gov't Code § 8288.
+^{20.} See Gov't Code § 8288.
 The Commission is also directed to recommend the express repeal of all statutes repealed by implication or held unconstitutional by the California Supreme Court or the United States Supreme Court.
 Gov't Code § 8290.

-21. See Gov't Code § 8293.
+^{21.} See Gov't Code § 8293.
 However, the Commission may study and recommend revisions to correct technical or minor substantive defects in state statutes without a prior concurrent resolution.
 See Gov't Code § 8298.
 In addition, Code of Civil Procedure Section 703.120 requires the Commission to review statutes providing for exemptions from enforcement of money judgments each 10 years and to recommend any needed revisions.
 See also 1990 Cal.
 Stat. ch.
-943 § 3 which provides: "The California Law Revision Commission shall study the impacts of the changes in Sections 483.010 and

-The Commission's work on a recommendation is commenced after a background study has been prepared.
-The background study may be prepared by a member of the Commission's staff or by a specialist in the field of law involved who is retained as a consultant.
+943 § 3 which provides: "The California Law Revision Commission shall study the impacts of the changes in Sections 483.010 and be prepared by a member of the Commission's staff or by a specialist in the field of law involved who is retained as a consultant.
 Using expert consultants provides the Commission with invaluable assistance and is economical because the attorneys and law professors who serve as consultants have already acquired the considerable background necessary to understand the specific problems under consideration.
 Expert consultants are also retained to advise the Commission at meetings.

 After making its preliminary decisions on a subject, the Commission ordinarily distributes a tentative recommendation to the State Bar and to numerous other interested persons.
 Comments on the tentative recommendation are considered by the Commission in determining what recommendation, if any, the Commission will make to the Legislature.
-When the Commission has reached a conclusion on the matter, its recommendation to the Legislature (including a draft of any legislation necessary to effectuate its recommendation) is published.22 The background study is sometimes published with the recommendation or in a law review.23
+When the Commission has reached a conclusion on the matter, its recommendation to the Legislature (including a draft of any legislation necessary to effectuate its recommendation) is published.22 The background study is sometimes published with the recommendation published by the Commission or in a law review.23

 The Commission ordinarily prepares a Comment explaining each section it recommends.
-These Comments are included in the Commission's report and are frequently revised by legislative committee or Commission reports to reflect amendments made after the recommended legislation has been introduced in the Legislature.24
+These Comments are included in the Commission's report and are frequently revised by legislative committee or Commission reports to reflect amendments made after the recommended legislation has been introduced in the Legislature.24 These reports, which are sometimes printed or noted in the legislative journals, provide background with respect to the Commission intent